Skip to main content

 What conditions involve histamine?*

-Histamine plays a central role in several allergic conditions, including2:
+Histamine plays a central role in several allergic conditions, including:

 • Atopic dermatitis – also known as eczema